 2. Give Marketed Chipmunk Repellents a Shot

-- Made with all-natural peppermint oil, SAFE to use around pets and children but rodents hate it!
-Non toxic - MADE IN AMERICA
+- Crafted using all-natural peppermint oil, this product is safe to use around pets and children.
+However, rodents hate it!
+Proudly made in America

 If you’re not interested in making your own version of a chipmunk repellent, there might be a better alternative.
 There are numerous market options that you can buy or order without leaving the comfort of your home.